 Don’t Damage Your Marble Floor

-Stone floors add style and elegance to your home, but proper stone floor maintenance is essential for ensuring longevity.
-Etching, stains, scrapes and scratches are all avoidable if you take extra care to make sure that your floor is protected from house guests, pets and the elements.
-Here’s a list of the top five things to avoid doing this winter if you want to preserve your floors:
+Stone floors add style and elegance to your home, but proper stone maintenance is essential for ensuring longevity.
+Etching, stains, scrapes and scratches are all avoidable if you take extra care to ensure your floor is protected from pets, guests and the elements.
+The following is a list of the top five bad habits that can damage your marble floor.

 1. Letting ice, snow and mud dry on your stone floor

-Santa may be arriving with gifts anytime soon, but don’t let him traipse over your floor without using a doormat first.
+People will come in and out, but don’t let them traipse over your floor without using a doormat first.
 Leaving, ice, snow and mud to cake and dry on your floor will cause damage and leave permanent marks.
 Opt for a sturdy, thick mat that stays in place and doesn’t slip when people walk over it.
 Leave a rubber mat outside your front door, too, so that guests can scrape off as much snow and mud as possible before entering your home.

 2. Using acidic cleaners to clean your floor.